|

 records of a public body.
 For the purpose of this subdivision,

-"vendor proprietary software" means computer programs
+"vendor proprietary information software" means

-agencies or political subdivisions of the Commonwealth.
+processing data for agencies or political subdivisions of

 §